coderefinery/manuals/inpersonstream.md

 # How to plan an "in-person watch the stream together" CodeRefinery event

-*This is a checklist based on practical experience by Enrico Glerean / Aalto Unviersity Otaniemi in person CodeRefinery events.
+*This is a checklist based on practical experience by Enrico Glerean / Aalto University Otaniemi in person CodeRefinery events.
 Please let's improve it with other experiences.*

 ## Background:
 CodeRefinery usually happens on TwitchTV.
 Everyone watches the streaming, like watching TV together.
 Those who register get access to a **notes document** where they can interact with the instructors  and other CodeRefinery helpers.
 People use their own computers, so some help is given regarding installations  and setup, usually a few days before the workshop starts.